Mid-term evaluation of the project for the conservation of Protected Areas in Albania

 Funding Agenzia Italiana per la Cooperazione allo Sviluppo (AICS)

-Albania is a country rich in biodiversity but there are significant difficulties in managing and protecting its natural heritage.
-In recent years, following international pressure and the growing attention to environmental issues, numerous interventions have been carried out, including the implementation of the Natura 2000 Network to align Albanian and European protection policies.
+Albania is a country rich in biodiversity but it has significant difficulties in managing and protecting its natural heritage.
+In recent years, following international pressure and the growing attention to environmental issues, numerous interventions have been carried out, including the implementation of the Natura Network 2000 to align Albanian protection policies to European standards.

 The mid-term evaluation of the A.C.A.P. project, carried out by ARCO Researchers, intends to investigate what has been achieved in the first 18 months of the project in terms of expected results and specific objectives, as well as recognizing the strengths, weaknesses, opportunities and threats relating to the project as a whole.
 Finally it aims at formulating the necessary recommendations to improve future effectiveness of the intervention.